Saltburn-by-the-Sea: Victorian era

 After securing the best positions for development by the SIC, money was raised for construction by selling plots to private developers and investors.
-Most buildings are constructed using 'Pease' brick, transported from Darlington by the S&DR, with the name Pease set into the brick.
-The jewel in Henry Pease's crown is said to have been The Zetland Hotel with a private platform, one of the world's earliest railway hotels.
+Most buildings are constructed using Pease brick, transported from Darlington by the S&DR, with the name Pease set into the brick.
+The jewel in Henry Pease's crown is said to have been the Zetland Hotel with a private platform, one of the world's earliest railway hotels.

-The parcel of land known as Clifton Villas was sold by the SIC in 1865 to William Morley from London who built the property, 'The Cottage' (now Teddy's Nook) on a site originally intended for three villas.
+The parcel of land known as Clifton Villas was sold by the SIC in 1865 to William Morley from London, who built the property, The Cottage (now Teddy's Nook) on a site originally intended for three villas.
 The SIC stipulated in the deed of covenant that "any trees planted along Britannia Terrace (now Marine Parade) were not to exceed 1' 6" above the footpath" (46 cm) to preserve sea views for Britannia Terrace residents and visitors.

-The Redcar to Saltburn Railway opened in 1861 as an extension of the Middlesbrough to Redcar Railway of 1846.
+The Redcar to Saltburn Railway opened in 1861, as an extension of the Middlesbrough to Redcar Railway of 1846.
 The line was extended to Whitby as part of the Whitby Redcar and Middlesbrough Union Railway.

 Geography

-The coastline at Saltburn lies practically east–west, and along much of it runs Marine Parade.
+The coastline at Saltburn lies practically east–west and along much of it runs Marine Parade.
 To the east of the town is the imposing Hunt Cliff, topped by Warsett Hill at 166 m.
 Skelton Beck runs through the wooded Valley Gardens in Saltburn, then alongside Saltburn Miniature Railway before being joined by Saltburn Gill going under the A174 road bridge and entering the North Sea across the sandy beach.
-The A174 road number is now used for the Skelton/Brotton Bypass.
+The A174 road number is now used for the Skelton/Brotton by-pass.